 Use These Simple Mazes for Preschoolers to Improve Pre-writing Skills

 There are tons of benefits that come along with having your child complete mazes.
-If your child is having trouble with fine motor skills or struggles to control a crayon when coloring, mazes can be a great way to help them with pre-writing-practice.
+If your child is having trouble with fine motor skills or struggles to control a crayon when coloring, easy mazes can be a fun way to help them with pre-writing-practice.

 What is a maze activity?

-A maze is a path or collection of paths, typically from an entrance to an exit.
-Mazes have been used since ancient times to teach problem-solving skills.
+A maze is a path or collection of paths, typically from an entrance to a finish lline.
+Mazes have been used since ancient times as a fun way to teach problem-solving skills.

 Can Preschoolers Do Mazes?

-You can create a simple maze by drawing a path between two stickers on paper.
+You can create the easiest mazes yourself.
+Make simple mazes for preschoolers by drawing a path between two stickers on paper.
 The simple printable mazes pictured here are from my Seasonal Pre-writing Activities.

-The simplest mazes contain a single straight or curved line that kids can follow from the starting point to the end.
-Kids can trace the line with a crayon, pencil, dry erase marker or even their finger.
+The simplest mazes contain a single straight or curved line that a young learner can follow from the starting point to the end.
+Kids can trace the lines or wide paths with a crayon, pencil, dry erase marker or even their finger.

-As kids get the hang of the simplest mazes, they can move on to ones with more complex lines or a few turns.
+The printables come with multiple levels of difficulty.
+As your little learners get the hang of the simplest mazes, they can learn to follow mazes with more complex lines or a few turns.

 How do mazes help preschoolers?

-Mazes help preschoolers build pre-writing skills in a number of ways.
+Mazes are more than just a fun activity.
+They put their little minds to work by building problem-solving skills.
+Mazes also help preschoolers build pre-writing skills in a number of ways.

 Strengthen finger muscles